DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 title: "Support training to teach if you're a parent or carer"
 heading: "Support training to teach if you're a parent or carer"
 description: |-
-  Find out about the extra grants and schemes you could be eligible for if you have children or other caring responsibilities.
+  Find out what extra grants and schemes are available if you have children or other caring responsibilities.
 related_content:
     Choosing the right teacher training course provider: "/blog/choosing-the-right-teacher-training-course-provider" Get school experience: "/train-to-be-a-teacher/get-school-experience"